digital-asset/daml/docs/README.md

 ### Previewing

-To preview the full docs, as deployed to docs.daml.com,run `scripts/preview.sh`.
+To preview the full docs, as deployed to docs.daml.com, run `scripts/preview.sh`.

 To live-preview the docs, run `scripts/live-preview.sh`.
 The script accepts two flags: